 What can we do?

-For changes to current church meetings, see What's On.
+For updates on church meetings, in person and online, see What's On.

 If you need help

 You can register yourself or register another person as needing help e.g. with deliveries of food, using this Government form.

 Tower Hamlets Council has a dedicated phone number to support the most vulnerable people, and to give other advice about Covid: 020 7364 3030.
 This phone line should be open Monday – Friday, 9am – 5pm.
 For more info click here.